mdi-group/gp-net/README.md

   -cutoff CUTOFF, --cutoff CUTOFF
                         MEGNet radial cutoff. [default: 5] -width WIDTH, --width WIDTH
-                        MEGNet gaussian width. [default: 0.5] -prev                 Use a pre-trained MEGNet model during training with MEGNet. [default: False] -layer LAYER          MEGNet fitted model layer to analyse. [default: readout_0 i.e 32 dense layer] -ltype LTYPE          Display the layers in a fitted MEGNet model.
-  -p PERP, --perp PERP  Perplexity value to use in dimension reduction with
+                        MEGNet gaussian width. [default: 0.5] -prev                 Use a pre-trained MEGNet model during training with MEGNet. [default: False] -mlayer MLAYER        MEGNet fitted model layer to analyse. [default: readout_0 i.e 32 dense layer] -ndims NDIMS          Dimensions of embedded space.
+0 => scale activations in 0,1 range 2 or 3 => Reduce dimensions of activations with tSNE. [default: 0] -p PERP, --perp PERP  Perplexity value to use in dimension reduction with tSNE. [default: 150]
-                        tSNE. [default: 50]
   -niters NITERS        Number of iterations for optimisation in tSNE.
                         [default: 1000]
-  -ndims NDIMS          Dimensions of embedded space.
-0 => scale activations
-                        in 0,1 range 2 or 3 => Reduce dimensions of
-                        activations with tSNE. [default: 0] -rate RATE            Adam optimizer Learning rate. [default: 0.01] -amp AMP              Amplitude of the GP kernel. [default: 10.0] -length LENGTH        The length scale of the GP kernel. [default: 10.0] -maxiters MAXITERS [MAXITERS ...]
+  -rate RATE            Adam optimizer Learning rate. [default: 0.01] -amp AMP              Amplitude of the GP kernel. [default: 1.0] -length LENGTH        The length scale of the GP kernel. [default: 1.0] -maxiters MAXITERS [MAXITERS ...]
                         Maximum iterations for optimising GP hyperparameters.
                         For k-fold cross-validation, two inputs are required - one for training per fold and the other for training using train-test split.
 For active learning and no k-fold cross-validation, a single input is required.
                         [default: 0 0 i.e no MEGNet and GP training]

 ```